metazool/SSI_OSH/Slideshow_narrative.md

 _Note: 6 minute timing requirement is tight, so writing it all out.
 "1 min. on professional background, 1 min on job role" and implicit networks, 4 mins on proposed Fellowship activity_

-Thank you for your consideration!
-My name is Jo, I'm a software engineer by background and have worked closely with research teams for the past dozen years.
-In the past I've done a lot of open source geospatial and open data work; 20 years ago, I did a lot of workshop and conference track organising through the Open Knowledge Foundation, for different forms of open access to geographic data including the start of OpenStreetmap.

- I'm now working in a newly established Research Software Engineering team at the UK Centre for Ecology and Hydrology, an environmental research not-for-profit that was once part of NERC.
-Our team's role is to look across different areas of science specialisms, find common ground and build reusable services as part of "digital research infrastructure".
+Hello there!
+My name is Jo, I'm one of those RSEs with a software engineering background, not a research one.
+I've been working closely with research teams for the past half decade.
+This is my first explicit RSE role, helping establish a new group at the UK Centre for Ecology and Hydrology.
+UKCEH is an environmental research not-for-profit that once formed part of NERC [wording from the 100 days talk here]
+We've got ambitious plans for joining the dots between science specialisms with next-generation Digital Research Infrastructure.

+Through my career I've done a lot of open source geospatial and open data work; my most active phase was 20 years ago!
+I was on the board of both the Open Source Geospatial Foundation and the Open Knowledge Foundation.
+Through the latter, I co-organised and ran quite a workshops and conference track on an Open Geodata theme - this picture shows me at "Map Limehouse", the first OpenStreetmap mapping party.

 ## Concept